giovanniboscu/continuous-section-field/docs/cuf/readme.md

 ---

-## Longitudinal discretization
+## Longitudinal approximation and finite-element discretization

 The functions $\mathbf{u}_\tau(x)$ remain unknown functions of the longitudinal coordinate.

-When a finite element discretization is adopted along the beam axis, they are approximated through longitudinal shape functions $N_i(x)$:
+When a finite-element discretization is adopted along the beam axis, their variation inside each longitudinal element can be approximated through a selected longitudinal basis $N_i(x)$:

 ```math
 \mathbf{u}_\tau(x)